Protected Bike Lane

 Considerations

-• Design consideration must be given to pedestrians with vision or ambulatory disabilities; emergency-vehicle and paratransit access to adjacent buildings; snow-clearing and street-sweeping needs; commercial vehicles loading and unloading; bicycling visibility at intersections; and establishment of right of way
+• Design consideration must be given to pedestrians with vision or ambulatory disabilities; emergency-vehicle and paratransit access to adjacent buildings; snow-clearing and street-sweeping needs; commercial vehicles loading and unloading; bicycling visibility at intersections; and establishment of right-of-way

 Application

-See application guidance for Conventional Bike Lane
+Review application guidance for Conventional Bike Lane

 • Where the street is an important bike network connection, or a truck route, or has high motor vehicle volumes, high speeds, or multiple moving lanes

-• Consider wherever a conventional bike lane is appropriate.
+• Consider wherever a conventional bike lane is appropriate

 Design